maproulette/maproulette3/README.md

 3. `yarn run build` to create a minified front-end build in the `build/` directory.

-## Adding Custom Map Layers
+## Adding Additional and Custom Map Layers

-Default map layers are determined by pulling in data from the [OSM Editor Layer Index](https://github.com/osmlab/editor-layer-index) at build time, and extracting (non-overlay) layers marked as default layers with global coverage.
+Default map layers are determined by pulling in data from the [OSM Editor Layer Index](https://github.com/osmlab/editor-layer-index) at build time and extracting (non-overlay) layers marked as default layers with global coverage.
-For backward compatibility, the OpenCycleMap layer is also included.
 These are stored in the `src/defaultLayers.json` file.
 Modifying this file is not recommended as it will be overwritten automatically by the build process.

+Layer ids of additional desired layers from the Layer Index can be specified in the `REACT_APP_ADDITIONAL_INDEX_LAYERS` .env config variable (see the .env file for documentation), and these will also be included in the `defaultLayers.json` file.
+The default .env file includes the OpenCycleMap layer this way.

-Extra, custom layers can be added to `src/extraLayers.json` following the same structure as the default layers.
+Custom and 3rd-party layers that aren't included in the Layer Index can be manually added to `src/customLayers.json` following the same structure as the default layers.
+The build process does not modify this file other than creating a stub if it doesn't exist.

 ### Setting API Keys for Map Layers

-API keys for any layers -- default or extra -- can be set through the `REACT_APP_MAP_LAYER_API_KEYS` .env file configuration variable (see the .env file for documentation).
-For custom/extra layers, an API key can also simply be included in the specified layer url if that is simpler.
+API keys for any layers -- default or custom -- can be set through the `REACT_APP_MAP_LAYER_API_KEYS` .env file configuration variable (see the .env file for documentation).
+For custom layers, an API key can also simply be included in the specified layer url in `src/customLayers.json` if that is simpler.

 # Development Notes